beigebrucewayne/Neovim-R-IDE/README.md

 # Neovim R IDE

 A step-by-step walkthrough of how to convert Neovim into an R IDE, with a slight preference for Mac OS.
+[Read more on this setup](https://kadekillary.work/post/nvim-r/).

 ![cover-image](https://i.imgur.com/dnDB1o1.png)